Segmentation, Mapping, Text, LLMs

 • Many large brands do this regularly

-• Product attributes where more is better, all else constant
+• Attributes where more is better, all else constant

 • Efficacy, e.g. CPU speed or horsepower